AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/map-components.md

     `:type` is a reserved property that lists the `sling:resourceType` (or path) of the AEM Component.
 The value of `:type` is what is used to map the AEM component to the SPA component.

-    `text` and `richText` are additional properties that will be exposed to the SPA component.
+    `text` and `richText` are additional properties that are exposed to the SPA component.

 ### Inspect the Text component